melyxlin/pytext/README.md

 </div>

 # ACTIONS
 - Save: saves file.
-If file is a new file, then intializes using Save AS
+If file is a new file, then intializes using Save As
 - Save As: initializes the new file
 - New: creates a new file
 - Open: opens an existing file